tarek-saimouah/nestjs-microservices-grpc/README.md

 $ pnpm run start:dev
 ```

-- Visit http://localhost:3001/api-docs for the auth microservice and http://localhost:3000/api-docs for the my-app microservice.
+- Visit http://localhost:3001/api-docs for the `auth` microservice Swagger docs and http://localhost:3000/api-docs for the `my-app` microservice Swagger docs.